Michael Isaacs, 3rd Marquess of Reading: Early life

 He became the 3rd Marquess of Reading after his father's death in 1960.

 Career

 He was a member of the London Stock Exchange.

 Personal life

 He was married to Margot Irene (née Duke).
-They had a son, Simon Rufus Isaacs, 4th Marquess of Reading (born 1942), and a daughter, Lady Jacqueline Rosemary Margaret Rufus Isaacs, who married Sir Mark Wilfrid Home Thomson, 3rd Baronet (born 1939).
+They had two sons, Simon Rufus Isaacs, 4th Marquess of Reading (born 1942) and Lord Alexander Rufus Isaacs (born 1957), and a daughter, Lady Jacqueline Rosemary Margaret Rufus Isaacs, who married Sir Mark Wilfrid Home Thomson, 3rd Baronet (born 1939).

 He died in 1980, and Lady Reading lived until 2015.